The New England Journal of Medicine March 21, 2002

 Bottom Line

-In patients with a prior myocardial infarction and a left ventricular ejection fraction of 30% or less, prophylactic implantation of an implantable cardioverter-defibrillator (ICD) significantly reduces all-cause mortality compared to conventional medical therapy.
+In patients with a prior myocardial infarction and severely reduced left ventricular ejection fraction (≤ 30%), prophylactic implantation of a cardioverter-defibrillator significantly reduces the risk of all-cause mortality compared to conventional medical therapy.

 Key Findings

-2. At an average follow-up of 20 months, mortality rates were 14.2% in the ICD arm versus 19.8% in the conventional therapy arm.
+1. During an average follow-up of 20 months, all-cause mortality occurred in 14.2% of patients in the defibrillator group compared to 19.8% in the conventional-therapy group [3.1.2].

 Study Design